wp-plugins/10centmail-subscription-management-and-analytics/README.txt

 8. Within the 10CentMail Settings, on the Shortcode Generator tab, select a Contact List and configure the Short Code Options.
 Then Copy the Shortcode and paste it into a Page within Wordpress.

 == Screenshots ==
-1. base-settings
+1. Basic Settings
-2. contact-list-settings
+2. Contact List Settings
-3. shortcode-generator
+3. WordPress ShortCode Generator

 == Frequently Asked Questions ==
 1. What is 10CentMail